dojo/dojo.io/site/source/cookbook/widgets/lazy-load-widget.md

 projector.setProperties({ registry });
 ```

-The widget definition of 'MyLazyWidget' is excluded from the main output bundle.
+The widget definition of '`MyLazyWidget`' is excluded from the main output bundle.
 A separate network request is made to `MyLazyWidget.js` on-demand, at the point at which it is rendered in the application runtime.

 # Further reading